SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ManagingWindow/ManagingWindow.md

 ### Placing a presenter inside a dialog window

-Any presenter can be placed in a dialog window by specializing the method `initializeDialogWindow:`.
+Any presenter can be placed in a dialog window by specializing the method `SpAbstractPresenter>>initializeDialogWindow:`, which is implemented like this:
-Here is a simple example showing how the default buttons are set.

 ```
 initializeDialogWindow: aDialogWindowPresenter
 	"Used to initialize the model in the case of the use into a dialog window.
 	 Override this to set buttons other than the default (Ok, Cancel)."

 	aDialogWindowPresenter
-		addButton: 'Ok' do: [ :presenter |
+		addButton: 'Cancel' do: [ :presenter |
-			self accept.
+			presenter triggerCancelAction.
 			presenter close ];
-		addButton: 'Cancel' do: [ :presenter |
+		addDefaultButton: 'Ok' do: [ :presenter |
+			presenter triggerOkAction.
 			presenter close ]
 ```

-You can also define  in your presenter how it will behave when it is open in a dialog window
+Override this method to define how your presenter will behave when it is open in a dialog window

 ### Conclusion

 In this chapter, we treated the features of Spec that have to do with windows.
 First we described opening and closing windows as well as how to open a window as a dialog box.
 That was followed by configuring the window's size and its decorating widgets.
-We ended this chapter with the small yet important details of the window: its title, icon, and about text.
+After highlighting small yet important details of the window like its title and the about text, the chapter ended with handling dialogs.